memetrollsXD/NakedManBot/README.md

 4. `npm start`

 ## Commands
-There are no commands implemented, but you can easily make your own by checking out src/handlers/default.ts
+There are no commands implemented, but you can easily make your own by checking out [the default handler](https://github.com/memetrollsXD/NakedManBot/blob/main/src/handlers/default.ts).

 ```ts
 export default class Command {